The College and the University provide a wide range of practical support for students.

-At Hughes, every student is allocated an individual Tutor who is an experienced member of the University and the College, and who can provide direction to sources of support and guidance for practical and academic aspects of a student’s career at the University.
+At Hughes, every student is allocated an individual Tutor who is an experienced member of the University and the College, and who can provide direction to support and guidance for practical and academic aspects of a student’s career at the University.
 The College also has an on-site nurse and counsellor available to students for a wide variety of health and welfare needs.

 Student Body (MCR)

 The Hughes Hall Middle Combination Room (MCR) is a focal point for all students of the College, who automatically become members when they matriculate.
 The MCR organise a wide range of social events for students, and have access to a multi-purpose room in the College.
 The room serves as a place to relax with friends over coffee, has a well-stocked bar, and is the location for events like bops, quizzes, bands, and watching sports.